 GDPR and CCPA create a whole set of new obligations that organizations can’t ignore.

-- Citizens can use “Right of Access” (GDPR) or “Right to Know” (CCPA) to request the organization if they possess some personal data about them.
+- Citizens can use“Right of Access” (GDPR) or “Right to Know” (CCPA) to request if an organization possesses some personal data about them.

 - Organizations should follow specific data management regulations such as: